Mint-System/Odoo-Apps-Vertical-SaaS/license_ocad/tests/TEST_INSTRUCTIONS.rst

 - Click on "update end date"
 - The license end date should be updated

-Mail license inforamtion:
-- Open the sale order "S00021"
-- Set license quantity to 2
-- Open the "send message" dialog
-- Select the mail template "Sale: License Information"
-- Check if the generated mail is correct

 Mail subscription renewal:
 - Open the sale order "S00021"
 - Click on "Renew" and select "send by e-mail"